kyleabenson/tiered-website/gcp.md

 {: .no_toc }

-Google Cloud Platform has a rich and certified collection that provides a good deal of ease and flexibility in getting started with our deployment.
+Google Cloud Platform has a comprehensive and certified Ansible collection that provides a good deal of ease and flexibility in getting started with our deployment.
 {: .fs-6 .fw-300 }

 ## Table of contents